I spent my youngest, seminal years in India and the United States, although I am Thai.

-I am a Thai writer working on my first novel, on motherhood and boredom, and my first book of essays, on family and isolation.
+Writing in English, I am working on my first novel, on motherhood and boredom, and my first book of essays, on family, too.
 For a sense of my writing, you can have a look at my publication on World Literature Today, here.

-In 2019, I began my M.F.A. in Creative Nonfiction at the Vermont College of Fine Arts, where my mentors and teachers include Madeleine Thien, Xu Xi and Kim Echlin.
-That same year, my novel was workshopped at Bread Loaf in Sicily, under the guidance of Jennine Capó Crucet, and this year, I will be going to Bread Loaf Environmental Writers' Conference as a beneficiary of the Katharine Bakeless Nason Endowment.
+In 2019, I began my M.F.A. in Creative Nonfiction at the Vermont College of Fine Arts, where my mentors and teachers include Madeleine Thien, Robin Hemley, Xu Xi, and Kim Echlin.
+That same year, my novel was workshopped at Bread Loaf in Sicily under the guidance of Jennine Capó Crucet, whose support has led me to the Bread Loaf Environmental Writers' Conference.
+I will be a beneficiary of the Katharine Bakeless Nason Endowment.

 Before writing full-time, I worked at a private foundation in Singapore and was an active member of the World Economic Forum's Global Shapers Community.
 Rooms with thunderous applause for leaders whom I personally could not laud finalized my decision to be in more openly critical domains.
 Immediately before relocating to Singapore, I was a fellow of the Penn Social Impact House.
 The spirit of activism lingers in my writing and contours its questions and jabs.

 My mind is indebted to Williams College, where I graduated with Highest Honors in French Literature, the University of Pennsylvania, where I was a scholarship recipient, and the University of Texas at Austin, where I was a Graduate Fellow in Comparative Literature.
 Thanks to funding available to researchers regardless of their nationality, I have received research grants from institutions including the Smithsonian Freer|Sackler Galleries.